EU Pay Transparency Directive requirements: obligations, employee rights, and how to comply

 How to communicate with employees

-According to the Pay Transparency Directive (EU) 2023/970, employers must “inform all workers, on an annual basis, in an appropriate manner, of their right to receive information on their individual pay level and the average pay levels, broken down by sex, for categories of workers performing the same work as them or work of equal value to theirs.”
+Under Article 7(3) of the Pay Transparency Directive (EU) 2023/970, employers must inform all workers, on an annual basis, of their right to request information on their individual pay level and the average pay levels broken down by sex for categories of workers performing the same work or work of equal value.
+Also, companies need to explain the steps employees need to take to exercise that right.

 As a result, employers will need to develop an internal communication plan and clear policies for resolving complaints of pay discrimination.
 Here's how to approach it: